G4BE-334/NLBSE-issue-report-classification/README.md

 Subsequently, the dataset is partitioned into a training set (50%) and a test set (50%).

-> It's worth noting that the dataset has been curated by the competition's committee, ensuring its authenticity and relevance to the competition.
+> Note: The dataset has been curated by the competition's committee, ensuring its authenticity and relevance to the competition.

 ## Training